GAIA-X4PLC-AAD/hd-map-asset-example/README.md

 - *This manifest file describes the metadata and links associated with a digital asset.
 It includes a context section defining namespaces for various terms, an identifier (*`@id`*) for the asset, and a type (*`@type`*) indicating it is a manifest.
 The *`manifest:links`* section contains multiple entries, each specifying a type of link (e.g., asset, data, media) with details such as relative paths, formats, and access roles.
 Optional metadata and visualization files are also included, with different access roles like *`owner`*,*` registeredUser`*,* and *`publicUser`.

+📄 `domainMetadata.json` :
+- This JSON file describes the metadata and links associated with a high-definition map (HDMap) used in the Gaia-X project.
+It includes a context section defining namespaces for various terms, an identifier (@id) for the HDMap, and a type (@type) indicating it is an HDMap.
+The `general` section provides details such as the name, description, size, contract ID, and recording time of the HDMap.
+The `links` section contains multiple entries, each specifying a type of link (e.g., asset, metadata, image, document, validation) with details such as URLs and types.
+The `format` section specifies the type and version of the HDMap format.
+The `content` section describes road types, lane types, and traffic direction.
+The `quantity` section provides measurements like length, elevation range, and counts of intersections, traffic lights, and signs.
+The `quality` section details precision and accuracy metrics.
+The `dataSource` section lists the data sources and measurement system used.
+Finally, the `georeference` section provides geolocation information, including the bounding box and geodetic reference system.

+📄 `gxMetadata.json` :
+- This file is used as placeholder.
+We might want to decribe here all GAIA-X metadata form the [gaia-x-compliant-claims-example](https://github.com/GAIA-X4PLC-AAD/gaia-x-compliant-claims-example) to be compliant with the [GAIA-X Thrust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/)

 ## FAQ:
 ### How can I easily create a manifest file?
-- **Preparation :** *Ensure you have the [SHACL file](https://github.com/ASCS-eV/EVES/tree/onboarding/ontologyManifest/) downloaded.
+- **Preparation :** *Ensure you have the [SHACL file](https://github.com/ASCS-eV/EVES/blob/onboardingAsset/manifest/manifest_shacl.ttl) downloaded.
 The provided SHACL file defines the structure and constraints for the manifest.*

 - **Access the Web Tool :** *Open the [SD Creation Wizard](https://sd-creation-wizard.gxfs.gx4fm.org/select-file) in your web browser.*

-- **Upload the SHACL File :** *Click the button to upload your SHACL file.
+- **Upload the SHACL - File :** *Click the button to upload your SHACL file.
 The tool will analyze the file and extract the relevant information.*

 - **Configuration :** *After uploading, you may be prompted to enter additional information or configurations.
 This could include specifying contexts, IDs, or other metadata.*